-Ogimachi is the largest village in the World Heritage sites in Shirakawago and Gokayama.
+Ogimachi is the largest village in the World Heritage sites called Shirakawago and Gokayama.

 Although the name “Shirakawago” can be seen in historical records in 13th century, it is not still clear when this village was established in this area.
 However, the gassho houses presumably said to be found in the late 17th century.